besanz/DeustoTicket/Frontend User/README.md

 ========================

 ## Pre-requisites
-Apache ANT tool must be installed and included in the binaries path of environmental variables
+Apache ANT tool must be installed and included in the binaries path of environmental variables arana

 ## Usage
 ```